Valais is the largest wine region in Switzerland which consists of 13 valleys which all converge on the main Rhône valley.

 In Evolène the carnival season begins on Epiphany (January 6) when a large number of young people run with cow bells through the village to announce a special celebration.

-After it’s the turn of the strange creatures called "peluches" (soft toys).
-These strange beings - in cat, fox or wolf form – wear un-tanned chamois, sheep or fox fur and her legs are covered with pieces of hides which they tie with strings.
+Afterwards it’s the turn of the strange creatures called "peluches" (soft toys).
+These strange beings in cat, fox or wolf form, wear un-tanned chamois, sheep or fox fur and their legs are covered with pieces of hides which they tie with strings.
 The head is covered with a wooden mask sculpted by local craftsmen.
-Alone or following a leader, they move with their bells through the village and take delight in frightening passers-by.
+Alone or following a leader, they move with their bells through the village and take delight in frightening passers-by as they go.

 On Carnival Sunday other mysterious creatures come to swell the ranks of these monsters, the "empaillés".
 Scarecrows wearing jute sacks and masks and carrying rice brooms.